jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 While this would help identify any interpretation differences about the __Contract__ between the __Consumer__ and __Provider__ it comes at several costs:
 * Integration testing probably isn’t going to happen until both implementations have matured which means that any inconsistencies might occur later making their resolution more costly than had they been identified earlier.
 * Since integration testing won’t cover all scenarios, the entire set of __Contract__ behaviors may not be confirmed.
 A lurking inconsistency may only be identified in production.
-* If an inconsistency is found, it will take some debugging, since it may not be obvious where the __Contract__ inconsistency exists.
+* If an inconsistency is found, it will take some debugging, since it may not be obvious where the __Contract__ inconsistency resides.

 ### Contract Alignment
-Can we identify any __Contract__ issues sooner than through Integration Testing?
+Can we identify __Contract__ issues sooner than through Integration Testing?

 Throughout this [Automated Testing](https://jhumelsine.github.io/3000/01/01/preface.html#automated-testing) series, I have advocated using tests as verifiable specifications for implementation behaviors within our own code.
-But Consumers can use tests as verifiable specifications for __Contracts__ implemented by Providers, that is, Contract-Driven Customer Testing.
+But Consumers can use tests for more than just their own implementations.
+They can use tests as verifiable specifications for __Contracts__ implemented by Providers, that is, Contract-Driven Customer Testing.

 Test Doubles still need to emulate dependency behaviors accurately.
 However, we can use CDC Testing techniques to codify that the production dependency behavior matches our emulated Test Double behaviors.
 We still must confirm that our Test Doubles are emulating confirmed dependency behaviors, but with CDC Testing we have more confidence that our assumptions about dependency behavior are accurate.